The tennis forehand is one of the most effective weapons in most tennis players’ arsenal.

 Forehands are always played with your dominant hand.
 You use your right hand if you are right-handed.
 People who are left-handed use their left hand accordingly.
 The descriptions that follow depict the position of a right-hander.
 For left-handers, the information is reversed.

-The Eastern Grip: The Eastern grip places the knuckle and palm on bevel number three, allowing you to hit the tennis ball with great power.
-As a result, the shots are straight and mostly hard, with a flat trajectory.
-This grip, on the other hand, is less appealing to topspin players.
+The Eastern grip places the knuckle and palm on bevel number three, allowing you to hit forehands with a good amount of oomph.
+With the eastern grip, the shots are straight, primarily hard and flat.
+This grip, consequently, is less appealing to topspin players.

-Semi-Western Grip: The semi-western grip is the most common forehand grip most tennis players use.
-The grip is based on the fourth bevel in this case.
-Essentially, this grip provides a combo of power and topspin.
+The semi-western grip is the most common forehand grip most tennis players use.
+This tennis grip is based on the fourth bevel in this case.
+Essentially, this grip provides a mix of power and spin.
 As a result, the Semi-Western grip is ideal for today’s fast-paced game.

-Western Grip: The Western grip is an outlier when compared to the other grips.
-In this technique, you turn your wrist down to bevel 5, which generates a lot of topspin, but you’ll lose power.
-In addition, the Western grip is harder to play due to the extreme location of the wrist.
-As a result, we recommend that you use either the Eastern or Semi-Western grip.
+The Western grip is an outlier compared to the other grips.
+In this technique, you move your wrist down to bevel 5, which generates lots of spin, but you’ll lose power.
+In addition, the Western grip is more challenging to play due to the extreme location of the wrist.
+As a result, we recommend that you use either the Eastern forehand grip or the Semi-Western grip.

 When a ball comes your way, you should always take a “split step.”
 This simple step on your toes will put you in a ready position for the next shot.
 Turn your upper body to the right once the ball is in the air and traveling in your direction.
 Now you stretch your right arm halfway with the racquet at this point.

 Turn your left arm so that it is parallel to the baseline.
-Your left shoulder should now be pointing towards the ball.
-Moreover, you can slightly bend your knees to increase the energy build-up there.
+Your left shoulder should now be pointing toward the ball.
+Moreover, you can have your knees slightly bent to increase the energy build-up there.
 Throughout this process, keep your eyes on the ball at all times.

 The open stance forehand is the most frequently played defensive shot.
 This is due to the fact that the open stance’s preparation is significantly faster than the other two stances, making it ideal for returning fast shots.
 Furthermore, because all the player has to do to return to the middle is place his outside foot in front of his inner foot, this posture allows for a considerably faster recovery.

 You can begin the actual stroke as soon as the tennis ball bounces on the ground.
 To begin, you lower the racquet slightly to generate speed using gravity.
-Make sure your wrist is not too tight but not too loose either.
+Make sure your wrist is not too tight but not too loose, either.
 During this process, the buttcap should also be facing the ball.
-Then accelerate the racquet and follow through all the way.
+Then accelerate the racket and follow through all the way.

 The most crucial thing to remember during the forehand movement is to turn your upper body to the left.
 You will get the most dynamic power this way.
 In general, you don’t have to use a lot of power to have a great forehand.
 However, the proper technique is equally important.